-One of the most fundamental factor while creating every healthy relationship between people is the ability to communicate.
+One of the most fundamental factors in creating a healthy relationship between people is the ability to communicate.
 Seemingly, something very obvious, but to this day many companies are struggling with this issue.
 Speaking about business, in order to develop such a properly functioning company-employee relationship, one should consider, first of all, an appropriate tool and communication channel.
 Different types of employee evaluation models may be helpful.
 They are aimed at identifying the employee’s potential as well as areas that require modifications in order to stimulate the development of both competence and skills.
-These models are usually based on surveys and conversations during which, for example, the employee's goals or prospects for his further development are evaluated.
+These models are usually based on surveys and conversations during which, for example, the employees' goals or prospects for their further development are evaluated.
 Nevertheless, often the feedback received during such a conversation turns out to be a little bit poor to plan the future steps in the company.
-Fortunately, 360 degree feedback fits into this gap.
+Fortunately, 360-degree feedback fits into this gap.

 One tool with numerous possibilities

-360 degree research requires the involvement of a larger number of respondents to ensure adequate feedback, and hence, specialized IT tools for the efficient implementation of the respondents are necessary.
+360-degree research requires the involvement of a larger number of respondents to ensure adequate feedback, and hence, specialized IT tools for the efficient implementation of the respondents are necessary.
 This is when SurveyLab steps in.
-Our solution has a built-in support module for feedback studies, including 360 degrees tests.
-The system automatically aggregates the results to defined groups and adjusts the content of the survey depending on who is filling it in at the moment.
+Our solution has a built-in support module for feedback studies, including 360-degree tests.
+The system automatically aggregates the results into defined groups and adjusts the content of the survey depending on who is filling it in at the moment.
 At the same time, the tool ensures maximum flexibility, and therefore, allows you to provide any questionnaire and conduct any type of research.

 Pass for changes